Elmer E. Ellsworth: Death

-Ellsworth was killed at the Marshall House on May 24, 1861 (the day after Virginia's secession was ratified by referendum) during the Union Army's take-over of Alexandria.
-During the month before the event, the inn's proprietor, James W. Jackson, had raised from the inn's roof a large Confederate flag that President Lincoln and his Cabinet had reportedly observed through field glasses from an elevated spot in Washington.
-Jackson had reportedly stated that the flag would only be taken down "over his dead body".
+After the fall of Fort Sumter, Confederate flags were raised at high points of Alexandria, Virginia.
+The Marshall House had a large Confederate flag from the inn's roof that President Lincoln and his Cabinet had reportedly observed through field glasses from an elevated spot in Washington.
+James W. Jackson, the inn's proprietor, had reportedly stated that the flag would only be taken down "over his dead body".
+Ellsworth was killed at the Marshall House on May 24, 1861.
+The next day, Virginia's secession was ratified by referendum during the Union Army's takeover of Alexandria.

 Before crossing the Potomac River to take Alexandria, soldiers serving under Ellsworth's command observed the flag from their camp through field glasses and volunteered to remove it.
 Having seen the flag after landing in Alexandria, Ellsworth and seven other soldiers entered the inn through an open door.
 Once inside, they encountered a man dressed in a shirt and trousers, of whom Ellsworth demanded what sort of a flag it was that hung upon the roof.

-The man, who seemed greatly alarmed, declared he knew nothing of it, and that he was only a boarder there.
-Without questioning him further, Ellsworth sprang up the stairs followed by his soldiers, climbed to the roof on a ladder and cut down the flag with a soldier's knife.
+The man, who seemed greatly alarmed, declared he knew nothing of it and that he was only a boarder there.
+Without questioning him further, Ellsworth sprang up the stairs, followed by his soldiers, climbed to the roof on a ladder, and cut down the flag with a soldier's knife.
 The soldiers turned to descend, with Private Francis E. Brownell leading the way and Ellsworth following with the flag.